gnsmrky/pytorch-fast-neural-style-for-web/README.md

 </div>

-## Python snippets for smaller image input sizes
+## Python snippets - Export pre-trained model file (.pth) to ONNX (.onnx) with smaller image input sizes
 Content image `amber.jpg` has resolution of 1080x1080:
 - For target output size at 128x128, use `--content-scale 8.4375` (1080 / 128 = 8.4375)
 - For target output size at 256x256, use `--content-scale 4.21875`(1080 / 256 = 4.21875)